SixArm/project-management-priority-score/README.md

 * Incident examples: a bug in a less-used area, or that has a workaround, or that causes insignificant business value loss.

-### Priority 4 = Would have
+### Priority 5 = Would have

-* Summary: least-wanted and/or lowest-value and/or smallest-visibilty items for this milestone; still possible to be included in a milestone (though unlikely) and/or still possible to be included in a future milestone.
+* Summary: least-wanted/lowest-value items; unlikely to happen any time soon; defer considering until a longer term future milestone.

 * Response time goal?
 Within X months.